Identifying Non-Control Security-Critical Data through Program Dependence Learning: Evaluation

-After we trained 6 models and tested them on 6 previous \textbf{unseen} program, the results in \autoref{tab:explain} show that our model overall can achieve 87.47\% accuracy, 91.08\% precision, 91.38\% recall and a F1 score of 0.9123.
-Specifically, our model successful identified 562 out of 615 critical variable usages.
-55 non-critical variable usages were misclassified as critical.
-Compared to the straightforward method, which achieved 62.00\% accuracy and a F1 score of 0.5698 on the same dataset, the non-intuitive method is significantly better.
+The result of our model is shown in \autoref{tab:explain}.
+Specifically, our model successfully identified 2979 out of 3,340 critical variable use instances, and misclassified only 220 ({\bf 8.27\%} false positive rate) out of 2,660 non-critical variable use instances as critical.
+As a comparison, the GNN model merely achieved 62.00\% accuracy and a F1 score of 0.5698 on the same dataset.
+Note that the design model is very stable during training.
+We did not observe any symptom of over-fitting or accuracy fluctuating during the training process.

-To show a practical use case, we choose {\tt proftpd}, which is a large server program, as an example.
-Firstly, we identified 1,231 conditional branches in one execution trace.
-By flipping the corresponding conditional variables, we found 794 conditional variables that resulted in varied triggered basic blocks (\ie, measurement of control dependency).
-We randomly selected 30 variables from these 794 conditional variables and generated a set of data-flow trees for each of them.
-Then, we fed the data-flow trees to the model and got the prediction results, \ie, 13 positives and 17 negatives.
-Through manually verifying each variable, we found that 12 of 13 are true positives, and that 16 of 17 are true negatives.